-4 2.5 Data analysis
+Data analysis

-- 5 Data analysis was iterative and conducted after each focus group, teasing out issues that required further - 6 exploration.
-Data were analysed using thematic analysis [27] by two female (FC & RJ), White, non-British - 7 researchers who are experienced in qualitative research.
-Researchers conducted coding independently using - 8 qualitative research software NVivo V12 [28], after which inductive coding was compared and discussed.
-Data were - 9 subsequently mapped onto the individual (capability, motivation) and environmental (opportunity) components of - 10 the Integrated Screening Action Model (I-SAM), which draws on the COM-B model, to inform the project's next - 11 phase -intervention development.
-The framework of themes, subthemes and codes was discussed and checked - 12 with the focus groups' facilitators and the larger research team on multiple occasions. - 13
+Data analysis was iterative and conducted after each focus group, teasing out issues that required further exploration.
+Data were analysed using thematic analysis [26] by two female (FC & RJ), White, non-British researchers who are experienced in qualitative research.
+Researchers conducted coding independently using qualitative research software NVivo V12 [27], after which inductive coding was compared and discussed.
+Data were subsequently mapped onto the individual (capability, motivation) and environmental (opportunity) components of the Integrated Screening Action Model (I-SAM), which draws on the COM-B model, to inform the project's next phase -intervention development.
+The framework of themes, subthemes and codes was discussed and checked with the focus groups' facilitators and the larger research team on multiple occasions.

-14 2.6 Ethical considerations
+Ethical considerations

-15 Ethical approval was obtained from the University of Sunderland Research Ethics Committee (#015660) in

-16 December 2022.
-Participants were provided with a Participant Information Sheet, as well as an accessible study

-17 explanation offered in a short video, recorded by FC and OO.
+Ethical approval was obtained from the University of Sunderland Research Ethics Committee (#015660) in December 2022.
+Participants were provided with a Participant Information Sheet, as well as an accessible study explanation offered in a short video, recorded by FC and OO.
 Written online consent was collected using Qualtrics.
+Each participant received a gift voucher worth £35 per focus group.

+Results

-- 18 Each participant received a gift voucher worth £35 per focus group. - 19 - 20 - 21 3.0 Results - 22 Results are discussed using the I-SAM model's overarching structure: Individual Influences (capability and - 23 motivation) and Environmental Influences (opportunity).
+Results are discussed using the I-SAM model's overarching structure: Individual Influences (capability and motivation) and Environmental Influences (opportunity).

-2 3.1 Individual influences
+Individual influences

-- 3 Individual-level influences encompassed 'capability' and 'motivation'.
-Capability includes physical and psychological - 4 skills to engage in early diagnosis of prostate cancer, such as possessing prostate cancer knowledge, - 5 communication and language barriers, and lack of time.
-Motivation refers to prostate risk perception, emotions, - 6 like fear, experiences of racism and lack of trust in the healthcare system and healthcare providers.
+Individual-level influences encompassed 'capability' and 'motivation'.
+Capability includes physical and psychological skills to engage in early diagnosis of prostate cancer, such as possessing prostate cancer knowledge, communication and language barriers, and lack of time.
+Motivation refers to prostate risk perception, emotions, like fear, experiences of racism and lack of trust in the healthcare system and healthcare providers.

-7 Capability
+Capability

-8 Knowledge and awareness
+Knowledge and awareness

-for engaging in early diagnosis of prostate cancer.
+Knowledge and awareness of prostate cancer risk were discussed by all participants and perceived as a prerequisite for engaging in early diagnosis of prostate cancer.
 Not being aware of or having a lack of knowledge was perceived as an important barrier.
-Lack of knowledge was broken down into: 1) knowledge of health behaviours that were seen as conducive to health, such as acting on early diagnosis of prostate cancer or eating the right foods; and 2)
+Lack of knowledge was broken down into: (1) knowledge of health behaviours that were seen as conducive to health, such as acting on early diagnosis of prostate cancer or eating the right foods; and (2) knowledge of increased risk of prostate cancer for Black men.
+Participants believed it to be vital for Black men to be aware of their increased risk and, how to take action, for example, by making a GP appointment and feeling empowered to discuss their risk.